Antari-yan/MkDocs-Example/README.md

 The used example Python Code can be found [here](https://github.com/sphinx-contrib/napoleon/blob/master/docs/source/example_google.py)
 The Swagger example source can be found [here](https://petstore.swagger.io).

+There are also some examples for options that can be added in the `mkdocs.yml` file.

 ## Usage
 ```bash